KechrisLab/kechrislab.github.io/index.md

 # KATERINA KECHRIS

-<font size = "1"> Our research focuses on the development and application of statistical and computational methods for analyzing omics data
+<font size = "1"> We focus on the development and application of statistical and computational methods for analyzing omics data
 sets.
 </font>